 It almost goes without saying that The Bahamas is a tropical paradise.
-It’s close to the US but has an entirely more favorable tax regime.
+It’s close to the US, has more favorable taxation, and is one of the safest Carribbean nations.

 With thousands of hours of sunshine and temperatures that range from mild to hot it’s hard to imagine an unpleasant corner of the island country.
 And with over 700 islands to choose from, it’s easy to think that options must be unlimited.

-The best places to live in The Bahamas for you will depend, at least partly, on your goals and life situation.
+The best area to stay (or live) in The Bahamas for you will depend, at least partly, on your goals and life situation.

 Is your relocation part of a dream retirement plan?
 Are you moving your digital nomad operation to The Bahamas?
 Will you be working for a company in the country’s financial center?